-Participants are permitted to borrow from their accounts subject to limitations set forth in the Plan document.
-The loans are generally payable up to 4.5 years, except for loans to secure a private residence which can be payable up to 14.5 years and bear interest at an interest rate equal to the Citibank commercial prime rate as published in the Wall Street Journal in effect on the 15th day of the month prior to the first day of the quarter to which it is to apply, plus 1% as set forth on January 1, April 1, July 1, and October 1 by the Plan administrator.
-Principal and interest payments on the loans are re-deposited into the participants' accounts, primarily made through payroll deductions, based on their current investment allocation elections.
+Participants are permitted to borrow from their accounts subject to limitations set forth in the plan document.
+The loans are generally payable up to 4.5 years, except for loans to secure a private residence which can be payable up to 14.5 years, and bear interest at an interest rate equal to the Citibank commercial prime rate as published in the Wall Street Journal in effect on the 15th day of the month prior to the first day of the quarter to which it is to apply, plus 1% as set on January 1, April 1, July 1, and October 1 by the plan administrator.
+Principal and interest payments on the loans are redeposited into the participants' accounts based on their current investment allocation elections.
 Participants may not have more than five loans outstanding at any one time and the balance of outstanding loans for any one individual cannot exceed \$50,000 or 50% of their vested account balance.
 Interest rates for loans ranged from 4.25% to 10.50% at December 31, 2009 and 5.00% to 10.50% at December 31, 2008, with loans maturing at various dates through 2023.